HomeLatest NewsIndustryTaiwan announces $5.34 billion loans to pump domestic investments

 Register Now →

-With more than 50 companies awaiting approval for investment projects, and to encourage more, the Cabinet said would offer another T$150 billion in loans to help with financing after previous funding was used up.
+With more than 50 companies awaiting approval for investment projects, and to encourage more, the Cabinet said it would offer another T$150 billion in loans to help with financing after previous funding was used up.

 Taiwan’s exports in the first half of this year exceed $200 billion, a record high, driven in large part by its tech and chip products.
 “It is remarkable that we can still have such a performance during the epidemic,” the Cabinet said.